stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h2>Articles</h2>

-In my profession it is expected to include co-authors who do not contribute writing.
+<small><i>In my profession it is expected to include co-authors who do not contribute writing.
 As corresponding author I performed all writing.
 I directed the student co-authors following my name in conceptualization, design, and development of their respective artifacts (e.g. a video game mechanic, artwork, story narrative) while enabling their own creative agency in our shared project.
 In this respect, co-authorship is used here to convey transparency and signal their contributions to dimensions of a larger project.
-When acting as 2nd+ author, I offered an intellectual contribution and produced writing.
+When acting as 2nd+ author, I offered an intellectual contribution and produced writing.</i></small>

 \* “A Framework for Leveraging Human Computation Gaming to Enhance Knowledge Graphs for Accuracy Critical Generative AI Applications.”
 Under review at IEEE Conference on Games, a peer-reviewed CS conference.
 Steph Buongiorno [Corresponding Author] and Corey Clark.
 In this article, I was responsible for all writing, conceptualization, and visualizations.